Available Rooms & Areas

 Pyrotechnics require appropriate notice and documentation, including a Certificate of Insurance and show script with technical specifications.
 ExtraMile Arena will coordinate all processing of permits, fees, tests, and pre-event demonstrations, as required by the Fire Marshall.
 Pyrotechnics must be licensed in advance and coordinated by the Arena Production Staff.

 Fifteen fixed batten line-sets (motorized winch) with 4,000 lb. load capacity and 10 line-sets with 2,000 lb. load capacity and anchor points every 20’ on square, in the Arena Floor to accommodate circus rigging.
-The Arena roof structure is completely exposed iron trusses, 72’ high, and level in relation to the Arena Floor.
-Parallel I-beams run perpendicular to each truss section on 3’-12’ centers, with cross and diagonal supports installed every 10’ between the spans.
-Maximum load capacity is 100,000 lbs. (specifications available).
-Extensive catwalk system and fall-protection provide complete access.
+The Arena roof structure is exposed steel beam trusses, 72’ in elevation and level in relation to the Arena Floor.
+Parallel wide flange I-beams run perpendicular to each truss section on 3’-12’ centers, with perpendicular I-beams installed every 10’ between the spans and diagonal cross-bracing for structural support.
+Maximum load capacity has been approved by a structural engineer for capacities exceeding 170,000lbs. (including snow load).
+An extensive catwalk system and fall protection provide complete access.
 The stage can be located anywhere on the Arena Floor.

 Translux basketball scoreboards are mounted in each corner of the Arena with scoring, timekeeping, and player statistic displays.
 Auxiliary scoreboards are located on Level Two, directly behind the goal at each end of the basketball court.
 The Arena also uses Fair-Play Shot Clocks with game time display.